Two for Tuesday

 1.)
 Polyphemus the Cyclops’ speech to the ram, on the belly of which Odysseus is escaping Polyphemus’ cave:

-Sweet cousin ram, why lag behind the rest
+Sweet cousin ram, why lag behind the rest2.)
+Argos the dog’s recognition of his master and subsequent expiration:

 in the night cave?
 You never linger so,